 Disability insurance protects your source of income if injury or illness limits your ability to work.
-Also known as disability income insurance and income protection insurance, it replaces a portion of your paycheck while you are disabled.
+Also known as disability income insurance and income protection insurance, it can replace a portion of your monthly earnings while you are disabled.

 In this article, we will cover the basics of disability insurance, including:

 - Is disability insurance worth it?

 Read on to learn more.